smolkmo/modnuke/README.md

 It is, by the very definition, to a process as the death star is to a planet.

 Since it runs in kernel space, it does not have to ask for permission or check for sanity first.
-It just fires at whatever you point at it.
+It just fires at whatever you point it at.

 It can also kill the process with PID 1.